ABOUT BLAKES MANOR

 Welcome to historic Blakes Manor

-With unique and private (self-contained) luxury suites, all decorated in opulent Georgian furnishings, Blakes Manor Self-Contained Luxury B&B Accommodation welcomes guests looking for a quiet romantic getaway, lovers of history, adventurous families or travelers looking to discover the natural beauty of Northern Tasmania.
+With unique and private (self-contained) suites, all decorated in opulent Georgian furnishings, Blakes Manor Self-Contained Heritage Accommodation welcomes guests looking for a quiet romantic getaway, lovers of history, adventurous families or travelers looking to discover the natural beauty of Northern Tasmania.

-Your hosts Rhett and Dina Panizza will welcome you and ensure you a quality memorable experience.
+Your hosts Peter and Georgia welcome you and will ensure you a quality memorable experience.

 See our ATTRACTIONS PAGE for a huge list of places to see and things to do !